Jardelpz/traffictlightControl/README.md

 Important: We're using an a 8bits memory.
 If each line of Table_light has 16 bits, we can't add 1 at SI, but 2:

 ```
- ADD SI,
+ ADD SI, 2
  JMP repeat
 ```
-To control when we are at last line of Table_light que compare and restart the SI value
+To control when we are at last line of Table_light we compare and restart the SI value.

 ## Built With